-- a. identifying and removing barriers (legislative or otherwise) to allow facilitation of a direct personal response by someone other than the survivor - b. offering better support to survivors by providing for the appointment of dedicated liaison officers to individual survivors, where requested by the survivor - c. the merits of professional facilitation of face-to-face direct personal responses, particularly where there is survivor feedback regarding the quality of the delivery - d. the Inter-jurisdictional Committee taking responsibility for developing, implementing, monitoring and reporting on these changes - e. developing a direct personal response action plan for implementation by 30 November 2021.
+- a.
+Identifying and removing barriers (legislative or otherwise) to allow facilitation of a direct personal response by someone other than the survivor. - b.
+Offering better support to survivors by providing for the appointment of dedicated liaison officers to individual survivors, where requested by the survivor. - c.
+The merits of professional facilitation of face-to-face direct personal responses, particularly where there is survivor feedback regarding the quality of the delivery. - d.
+The Inter-jurisdictional Committee taking responsibility for developing, implementing, monitoring and reporting on these changes.

+Developing a direct personal response action plan for implementation by 30 November 2021.